-Response in partnership with Oxfordshire Youth, One-Eighty, NHS Oxfordshire Clinical Commissioning Group and Oxfordshire County Council, are pleased to be delivering Oxfordshire’s ‘Wellbeing for Education Return’ training.
+Response in partnership with Oxfordshire Youth, One-Eighty, NHS Oxfordshire Clinical Commissioning Group and Oxfordshire County Council is pleased to be delivering Oxfordshire’s ‘Wellbeing for Education Return’ training.

 What is the Wellbeing for Education Return Training package?

-This new, national training package for education staff has been developed by The Department for Education, together with the Department of Health and Social Care, Health Education England, Public Health England, NHS England and Improvement and an expert advisory group.
+The Department has developed this new, national training package for education staff for Education and the Department of Health and Social Care, Health Education England, Public Health England, NHS England and Improvement, and an expert advisory group.

 It aims to provide schools and colleges with support and tools to enable education staff to respond to the emotional impact of the COVID-19 pandemic on their pupils and staff.

 Children’s Minister Vicky Ford said:

 “It is only natural that some children and young people – just like many adults – may still be feeling anxious or sad as a result of coronavirus, especially those who have been away from the classroom for so long.

 “We’ve provided webinars, online resources and training modules for teachers ahead of the new term to help them address mental health and wellbeing issues among children and young people as they return to school in September.
 Now, on top of this unprecedented package of support, we are going further by launching this new scheme, backed by £8 million, to bring in additional expert advice to schools and colleges from trained professionals.